-In addition, Ador, the joint venture company of BATM's Bio-Medical Division, is scheduled to introduce, in 2017, a unique solution in multiplexed molecular biology, which is already protected by more than 40 granted patents and more pending.
+In addition, Ador, the joint venture company of BATM's Bio-Medical Division, is developing a unique rapid-results multiplexed molecular biology diagnostics system, which is already protected by more than 40 granted patents and more pending.

-The division's other innovative product treats pathogenic and medical waste in laboratories and hospitals is based on unique patented technology that has been used and recommended by the WHO (World Health Organization).
+The division's other innovative solution treats pathogenic and medical waste in laboratories and hospitals, and in pharmaceutical manufacturing plants and for agricultural applications.
+These solutions are based on unique patented technology that has been used and recommended by the WHO (World Health Organization).
 The business remains focused on the treatment of medical and biological waste and the expansion of its OEM (Original Equipment Manufacturer) relationships.
-In 2016, the Group continued the expansion of the applications for its biological waste solution, building solutions for pharmaceutical manufacturing plants and agricultural applications.